Job Description:PVN #: N026

 • Demonstrated organizational skills and proven ability to manage multiple projects simultaneously

-• Experience developing clear and effective marketing content, such as social media content, outreach emails, event fliers, and website content
+• Experiencing developing clear and effective marketing content, such as social media content, outreach emails, event fliers, and website content

 • Ability to work independently and collaboratively in a fast-paced, demanding and complex work environment

-• Working knowledge of and/or experience in graphic design, video editing programs, WordPress, and Canva
+• Working knowledge of graphic design and video editing programs a plus

 Please send resume, cover letter and contact information of three (3) professional references to: